gage-lodba/SafeGen/README.md

 # SafeGen
-A simply and easy to use password generator written in rust.
+A simple easy to use password generator written in rust.
+Can endlessly generate strong passwords for optimal security.

 ### Dependencies:
 [Rust compiler](https://www.rust-lang.org/)